-- Conservators often make decisions similar to those that a financial power of attorney would make, such as dealing with bank accounts, bill paying, real property, business decisions, investments, and taxes. - Conservators are often monitored by the court through regular written reporting or hearings, and often are required to be bonded. - A conservator can be a family member, friend, or an independent third-party. - In many states before a person can be found incapacitated by the court in a conservatorship proceeding, there must be medical evidence to support the medical reason for the lack of capacity (i.e., dementia, traumatic brain injury, stroke, developmental disability, mental illness, or substance abuse). - In many states, the alleged incapacitated person may also be represented in a conservatorship proceeding by a Guardian ad Litem or by an attorney of their choosing or as appointed by the court. - Some states use the term "guardian of the estate" for a party appointed by the court to manage someone's financial matters.
+- Conservators often make decisions similar to those that a financial power of attorney would make, such as dealing with bank accounts, bill paying, real property, business decisions, investments, and taxes. - Conservators are typically monitored by the court through regular written reports or hearings and often are required to be bonded. - A conservator can be a family member, friend, or an independent third party. - In many states, before a person can be found incapacitated by the court in the context of a conservatorship proceeding, there must be sufficient evidence to support the underlying medical cause of the alleged lack of capacity (e.g., dementia, traumatic brain injury, stroke, developmental disability, mental illness, or substance abuse). - In many states, the alleged incapacitated person may also be represented in a conservatorship proceeding by a Guardian ad Litem or by an attorney of their choosing, or as appointed by the court. - Some states use the term "guardian of the property or estate" for a party appointed by the court to manage someone's financial matters.